basilnoor/TeamRandomizerBot/README.md

 Main function:
 To generate two randomzied teams of equal level use the command "/tr start"

-Input every players name as entered in the database.
-The resulting power levels of the teams is provided to show if the user would like to potentially rebalance as the algorithm isn't perfect.
+The resulting power levels of the teams is provided for the user in case they would like to potentially rebalance the teams as the algorithm isn't perfect.
 ```
 <img src= "https://user-images.githubusercontent.com/51865580/179881018-77ca463a-22c5-43dc-9ce9-af27915cf779.png" data-canonical-src= "https://user-images.githubusercontent.com/51865580/179881018-77ca463a-22c5-43dc-9ce9-af27915cf779.png" />